vinterskogen/laravel-uploaded-image/README.md

 ## Basic Usage

 For example your app has a controller that handles the users' avatars uploads and saves the avatar images to file storage.

-For example you want that avatars to fit to 250x150 pixels and to be encoded into PNG format.
+You want that avatars to fit to 250x150 pixels and to be encoded into PNG format.

 This can be done as easy as: